Patrick Caulfield: Studies and work

+Belsize Square Studio

+In 1986, Caulfield moved to Belsize Square, where he lived and maintained a studio for the rest of his life.

 Commissions

 Later in his career, Caulfield worked on several commissions in addition to his painting and printmaking.
 In 1990 he designed a stained glass window for The Ivy restaurant, it is visible from within the restaurant and on its exterior.
 In 1992 he designed a 12-metre carpet for the British Council's Manchester headquarters and in 1984 and 1995 set designs for Party Game and Rhapsody (respectively) at the Royal Opera House.
 Caulfield painted the doors of the Great West Organ at Portsmouth Cathedral in 2001.